AlchlcDvl/TownOfUsReworked/README.md

 **Symbol**: δ

-The Corrupted is a member of the Crew with the alignment of a Outcast Killer.
+The Corrupted is a member of the Crew with the alignment of an Outcast Killer.
 On top of their base role's attributes, they also gain a kill button.
 Their win condition is so strict that not even Outcast Benigns or Evils can be spared.
 Corrupted adds a level of attack to the applied crewmate.

 ## Defector